Mary Beth Collins

 prevents platinum-induced ototoxicity in pediatric patients.

-She brings over 30 years of experience in communications and 15 years of experience in nonprofit leadership, working for the majority of that time advocating for children's support and services for learning disabilities, behavioral disorders and executive dysfunction.
+She brings over 30 years of experience in communications and 15 years of experience in nonprofit leadership.
+For seven years she was part of the peer review team for the Standards for Excellence nonprofit recognition/accreditation program.
+She has spent the majority of her professional career advocating for children's support and services for learning disabilities, behavioral disorders and executive dysfunction.
 Most of that time she worked in the autism community, establishing community partnerships and creating new programs for transitioning youth/young adults to build confidence and lifeskills to prepare for success in adulthood and the workplace.

-For the past six years she has worked as the Director of Programs for the National Association for Children of Addiction, advocating for awareness and support for children impacted by parental addiction and educating the community about adverse childhood experiences (ACEs) and the long-term effects of trauma in the household.
-She also serves as peer reviewer for the Standards of Excellence Institute nonprofit certification program.
+For the past seven years she has worked as the Director of Programs for the National Association for Children of Addiction, advocating for awareness and support for children impacted by parental addiction and educating the community about adverse childhood experiences (ACEs) and the long-term effects of trauma in the household.

-Mary Beth‘s younger son Trent is 22 years old.
-She enjoys time with her adult sons, gardening, listening to music, and being at the beach.
+Mary Beth enjoys time with her two adult sons, gardening, listening to music, and being at the beach.